 "It is a striking work of storytelling.
 By assembling the scattered images and historical clips suggested by Baldwin’s writing, I Am Not Your Negro is a cinematic séance, and one of the best movies about the civil rights era ever made." – THE GUARDIAN

 "Though its principal figure, the novelist, playwright and essayist James Baldwin, is a man who has been dead for nearly 30 years, you would be hard-pressed to find a movie that speaks to the present moment with greater clarity and force, insisting on uncomfortable truths and drawing stark lessons from the shadows of history." – THE NEW YORK TIMES

-Tickets are available from the Travelling Film Festival website until Friday 25 August at 6pm.
-After this time, all tickets must be purchased from the Huskisson Pictures Box Office in person.
+Tickets are available from the Travelling Film Festival website until Thursday 5 October at 5pm.
+After this time, all tickets must be purchased in person at the venue.